 Pineapple Casserole is a salty-sweet side dish that’s popular in the South and always a hit at pot lucks.
 It’s made with pineapple, cheddar cheese, salty crackers, and a few other ingredients and takes just 5 minutes to prepare!

-If you’re serving up a ham for the holidays, this pineapple cheese casserole compliments it perfectly.
+If you’re serving up ham for the holidays, this pineapple cheese casserole complements it perfectly.
 Complete the meal with a side of roasted sweet potatoes and fluffy yeast rolls, and I promise, everyone is going to want seconds!